FAQ’s – Damp Proofing

 What causes rising damp?

-How do we stop lateral damp penetration?
+How do you stop lateral damp penetration?

-Conventional damp proofing will not cure this problem and in most cases far more radical measures are required.
-Tapco HomeDry are specialist at Structural Water Proofing, commonly known as Tanking.
+Conventional damp proofing will not stop lateral damp penetration and in most cases far more radical measures are required.
+Tapco HomeDry are specialist at structural water proofing, commonly known as Tanking.
 Our fully experienced technicians, prepare the walls, create a floor/wall joint and apply a gauged scratch coat of water proof rendering.
-Slurry coats of cementitious structural water proofing are applied, allowing each one to cure, before applying the next.
-Further damp proof rendering and plastering is then carried out, all of which blocks the penetrating damp.
+Slurry coats of cementitious structural water proofing are then applied, allowing each one to cure, before applying the next.
+Further damp proof rendering and plastering is then carried out, all of which blocks damp from penetrating.